Written By: Devin Golden

 Biphasic Mesothelioma Diagnosis

-The diagnositic process for biphasic mesothelioma begins with a biopsy.
+The process for a biphasic mesothelioma diagnosis begins with a biopsy.
 Doctors will extract tissue from the affected area and analyze the tissue sample under a microscope.
 For instance, a patient with biphasic pleural mesothelioma will undergo a biopsy taken from the lining of the lungs.
 In cases of biphasic peritoneal mesothelioma, a biopsy will be taken from the lining of the abdomen.

 After the tissue biopsy, doctors will examine the tissue samples for the presence of cancer cells.
 Once cancer is detected, the tissue sample is analyzed using immunohistochemistry to help identify the type of cancer.